Mountain Gorillas and chimpanzee tracking

 A maximum of 8 people are allowed to visit a specific family.
 This is done to avoid overcrowding is a conservation measure and a control measure to conserve the endangered apes.
 Because we share 97.8% DNA with these great apes, there is likely chances of disease transmition.
 Therefore a minimum number of 8poeple are required to visit each family.

 The Uganda Wildlife Authority is the government body responsible for issuing out the permits.
-It requires A pre – booking in full payment of USD $600 per person in advance and Auto Rental Uganda team is more than happy to secure you the permits for you you.
-The UWA body also gives discounts on these permits in the months of April, May and November at a discounted rate of USD $450 for non-residents and so do we on our low seasons special offers.
+It requires A pre – booking in full payment of USD $700 per person for tracking and USD 1500 for Gorilla habituation paid in advance and Auto Rental Uganda team is more than happy to secure the permits for you.

 The Chimpanzee tracking is one of the great wildlife encounters.
 The chimpanzees are human’s closest relatives sharing 98.7% DNA.
 Trekking these primates can be done in three different spots in Uganda.